hadibavili/Rocket-Quin/README.md

 - More testing to find any bugs in my application
 - Work on the user interface and user experience of the application.
 - To avoid unnecessary re-executions, I'd like to wrap some of my functions in `useCallback` and `useMemo`.
-- Complete the first upcoming launch in order to make it functional
+- Complete the first occurring launch in order to make it functional

 ### Tech stack: